HipoFinance/contract/README.md

 # Stake Hipo: hTON

-Stake Hipo is a liquidity staking protocol on the TON blockchain.
+Stake Hipo is a liquidity staking protocol on the TON blockchain. hTON is the jetton that users receive for staking their Toncoin.

 ## Highlights

 - Automatic activation of hTON balance in wallets with zero messages or transactions.
 - Protocol is driven by only 2 external messages, and gas fee is paid by Root itself.
-- Participate external message can only be accepted after at least one loan request.
+- Participate external messages can only be accepted after at least one loan request.
-- Recover external message can only happen after round changes, and it can correct itself for prolonged rounds.
+- Recover external messages can only happen after round changes, and it can correct itself for prolonged rounds.
 - Validators stake their hTON to receive a loan.
 - Very little gas usage and storage on masterchain.
+- Node operators can ask for loans with around 100 hTON.

 ### What Is Staking